Polshkrev/lib/docs/en-UK/c/io/logger.md

 ### Logging
 To log a message, you need to call the `logger_log` function.
 This function takes a view into the logger object, a null-terminated log message without a newline, and a level with which the message will be logged.
 If you want to change the default logging level, call the `logger_set_level` function.
 ### Destruction
-To deallocate the logger object, call the `close_logger` function.
+To deallocate the logger object, call the `logger_close` function.